MarieSAddo/conventional_image_filter/README.md

 https://github.com/jasrodis/mpi-image-convolution
 https://github.com/KHvic/Image-Convolution-GPU-vs-CPU

-# Will add Project pdf to the project

 Serial with CPU: assumes that you have a function to read the image into a 2D array and a function to write the output image from a 2D array.
 The